dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 ## Notes

-Each platform handles layout slightly differently.
-One of the goal of .NET MAUI's cross-platform layout engine is to be as platform-agnostic as possible.

 Any layout pass should typically call `Measure` before calling `Arrange`. `Measure` may be called multiple times before calling `Arrange`, because a platform may need to perform some speculative measurements before arranging views.